And what about restoration of territorial integrity of Russia..?

 Over the last century, Russia’s territorial integrity was violated both illegally and illegitimately on many occasions – in the North, West and South of Russia.
 In this article I touch upon only three cases pertaining the state, still known today as Ukraine.

 In 1917 a violent coup d’etat happened in Russia.
 It carried many of the characteristics of what later became known as “colour revolutions” – a small minority group, financed largely from the West, carried out a “red” revolution.
 As the result of this coup Russia became fragmented, large chunks of it being split off.
-Some, like Finland and LAtvia had only lose affinity to Russia (and yet, Finland chose a Russian navy flag from the time of Peter the Great as a template for their own national flag).
+Some, like Finland and Latvia had only lose affinity to Russia (and yet, Finland chose a Russian navy flag from the time of Peter the Great as a template for their own national flag).
 Other, like Georgia, joined Russia of their own accord to protect themselves and enjoyed centuries of such protection, while remaining largely self-governed.
-And then there were integral parts of Russia, part of its heartland – Beloarussia, Malorossia, Novorossia, Crimea.
+And then there were integral parts of Russia, part of its heartland – Belorussia, Malorossia, Novorossia, Crimea.

-Victory Day – 70 Years’ Anniversary of the defeat of Nazism in Germany
+Victory Day – 70 Years’ Anniversary of the defeat of Nazism in Germany.

 No one’s Forgotten